chrissearle/www_cso/src/blog/2019/04/25-kafka-java-to-scala-introduction.md

 Clone this git repo: https://github.com/confluentinc/training-developer-src.git

+We will be using the version tagged 5.0.0-v1.3.0 so checkout that tag.

 ## Docker

 We will also use the lab docker setup to run kafka and the other systems that we will be using so you will need docker up and running.